Kitepower: Working principle

 The Kitepower system consists of three major components: a soft kite, a load-bearing tether and a ground-based electric generator.
 Another important component is the so-called kite control unit and together with the according control software for remotely steering the kite.

 For energy production, the kite is operated in consecutive "pumping cycles" with alternating reel-out and reel-in phases: during reel-out the kite is flown in crosswind maneuvers (transverse to the incoming wind).
 This creates a large pulling force which unwinds the tether from a ground-based drum connected to a generator.

 In this phase electricity is generated.
 Once the maximum tether length is reached, the kite is reeled back, but this time depowered, such that it can be retracted with a low aerodynamic resistance.
 This phase consumes a small fraction of the previously generated power such that in total net energy is produced.
 The electricity is buffered by a rechargeable battery unit, or, in a kite park configuration, several systems can be operated with phase shifts such that the battery capacity can be reduced.

 Technology context

-Airborne wind energy promises to be a cost-competitive solution to existing renewable energy technologies.
+Airborne wind energy serves as a potential cost-competitive solution to existing renewable energy technologies.

-The main advantages of the airborne wind energy technology are the reduced material usage compared to conventional wind turbines (no foundation, no tower) which allows reaching for higher altitudes and makes the systems more mobile in terms of location, and considerably cheaper in construction.
+The main advantages of the airborne wind energy technology are the reduced material usage compared to conventional wind turbines (no foundation, no tower) which allows reaching for higher altitudes and makes the systems more mobile and cheaper to construct.

-Challenges are robustness and reliability of the flying wind energy system and the airspace requirements of the technology.
+Challenges include issues with the robustness and reliability of the flying wind energy system and the airspace requirements of the technology.

 A considerable body of scientific literature and patents has been developed.

 Applications

 For the art project Windvogel of Dutch artist Daan Roosegaarde the Kitepower system was operated also during night, using a light-emitting tether.
 In October 2021 the company deployed its 100 kW system during a 3 weeks exercise of the Dutch engineering corps on the Caribbean Island Aruba.

+Since September 2023 Kitepower has been generating electricity with a "hawk" kite in Co.
+Mayo, Ireland in what has been described as the first designated airborne wind energy test site.